- Robot not docked correctly on the base

 Symptoms

-- Robot docks but no emptying sound
+- Robot docks but there is no emptying sound

 - Partial emptying leaves debris behind